 Year Enacted 2020 Employer Participation Mandatory Employers Affected Employers with 5 or more employees that have not offered a qualified retirement plan; grants, in an amount not to exceed \$300 per employer, may be available to employers with between 5 and 25 employees to support participation in the program.
 Administrative Entity The Colorado Secure Savings Program Board in the Office of the State Treasurer, chaired by the Treasurer Structure of Accounts Roth IRA as the default, with a traditional IRA as an alternative election Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with annual auto escalation of 1% up to a maximum of 8% Employer Contribution Not permitted Availability to Other Employers Employers not required to participate in the program will be allowed to participate on a voluntary basis.
 Individuals who qualify for an IRA also will be allowed to participate voluntarily.
-Investment of Assets The Board is authorized to enter contracts with up to three investment managers, private financial institutions, and other service providers to invest money and administer the program.
-The Board is currently considering the following investment options: a TDF series; capital preservation fund; core fixed income fund; global equity fund; and balanced ESG fund (these investment options are proposed and pending finalization).
-Fees For the first five years of program operation, total annual fees may not exceed 1% of total value of program assets.
-In the sixth year and subsequent years, the total annual fees may not exceed 0.75% of the total value of program assets.
-Implementation Timeline The Board has also developed an implementation timeline that includes launching an employer pilot in October 2022, with anticipated program launch by the first quarter of 2023.
-The program is currently anticipated to be rolled out in three waves: Wave 1, for employers with 100+ employees; Wave 2, for employers with 50+ employees; Wave 3, for employers with 5+ employees.
-Legislative Authority to Partner with Yes 12 Other States
+Investment of Assets The program offers a suite of 12 TDFs, based upon the age of the enrollee, as the default investment option and additional investment options, including a capital preservation fund, bond fund, and international equity fund.
+Initial contributions are held for the first 30 days in the capital preservation fund and then defaulted into the age-appropriate TDF unless another investment option is selected.
+Fees The program has both an asset-based fee and dollar-based fee structure.
+The annual dollar-based fee is \$22 per saver to cover the program administrator costs.
+The annual asset-based fees range from .225% (22.5 basis points) to .332% (33.2 basis points), with .15% (15 basis points) to cover program administrator costs, .05% (5 basis points) to cover state costs, and investment fund fees can range from .03% (3 basis points) to .12% (12 basis points).
+The fee for the default TDF is .09% (9 basis points).
+Implementation Timeline The program launched its employer pilot in October 2022, and then opened to all eligible employers on January 18, 2023.
+The onboarding of employers will be completed in three waves: Wave 1, for employers with 50+ employees, to register by March 15, 2023; Wave 2, for employers with 15-49 employees, to register by May 15, 2023; and Wave 3, for employers with 5-14 employees, to register by June 30, 2023.
+Legislative Authority to Partner with Yes - Maine's board has stated its interest in entering a partnership with Colorado, and both states are now working out the Other States terms of such an agreement.